GoC-Spending/contracts-data-web/content/department/elections.markdown

 <script src="/rmarkdown-libs/crosstalk/js/crosstalk.min.js"></script>

 {{< entity_summary >}}
-Elections Canada spent an estimated \$81.7M in 2021-2022 on contracts.
+Elections Canada spent an estimated **\$81.7M in 2021-2022** on contracts.

+Across 1,458 contracts active since the start of the 2017-2018 fiscal year, 289 have at least one amendment (20%).
+Of contracts with amendments, the average increase in dollar value was 169% and the average number of amendments was 1.36.
+Cumulatively these amendments represent an increase of \$149.4M over the original contract values.

+The average contract duration was 1.21 years, and the average contract value (not including contracts under \$10k) was \$415.7K.
+The longest contract was 9.1 years.
+The largest contract by value (including amendments) was \$91.3M.

 {{< /entity_summary >}}

 ## Vendors